Limited Liability Protection in LLP

 Partner is an Agent of the LLP

-In a LLP, the Partners of the LLP are considered an agent of the LLP and not of the other partners.
-Therefore, a Partner in a LLP will not be personally liable for the wrongful act or omission of any other partner of the LLP.
+In an LLP, it considers the Partners of the LLP as an agent of the LLP and not of the other partners.
+Therefore, a Partner in an LLP will not be personally liable for the wrongful act or omission of any other partner of the LLP.

 Extent of Liability of Partner